aktionskarten/config/README.md

 ## Getting the tiles
-The tiles must be provided in [mbtiles](https://wiki.openstreetmap.org/wiki/MBTiles) You can get the tiles for example from [maptiler](https://data.maptiler.com/downloads/planet/) Place the files in a folder `tiles` in this repo and name the files `tiles.mbtiles`.
+The tiles must be provided in [mbtiles](https://wiki.openstreetmap.org/wiki/MBTiles) You can get the tiles for example from [maptiler](https://data.maptiler.com/downloads/planet/)

 ## Configuring the script
 Adapt the variables in `config` accordingly.

 You need to set an email-adress, a frontend, backend and tileserver URL.

+Set the correct path for the mbtiles file you just downloaded.

 ## Techincal background